The Harmonic Principles™:

 Positive Affordances

 Neuroscience consistently links degraded well-being and performance with types of stress that result from the mismatch or lack of alignment between design and human activity.
-Positive Affordances keep stress levels lower by aligning user activities with conditions that make achieving desired outcomes more likely—people can concentrate in areas designed for focused work or intuitively understand the layout of a store to find the products that interest them.
+Positive Affordances reduce stress by ensuring that spaces enable users to achieve desired outcomes with ease—whether concentrating in areas designed for focused work or navigating environments where destinations and resources are clear.
 Along with other design options, Positive Affordances helps keep stress levels in check.
-Its success is measured by low or decreased stress levels.
+Its success is measured by decreased stress levels.

 Spaces designed with Positive Affordances speak a silent but powerful design language, leading users in positive directions and nudging them toward beneficial choices, actions, and conveniences.
 For human health and productivity and to keep stress levels down, spaces need to be understandable.
-Subtle communication through design provides direction and offers choice.
-Color and detailing are clues to the intention of a space, attracting users even before definitive signage comes into view.
-By commanding attention and creating interest, lines of sight can intentionally pull users toward desirable, constructive destinations.
-Circulation will sometimes be the heart of a design intended to encourage user activity and interaction.
+Subtle cues, such as layout, visibility, and spatial organization—provide direction, reduce friction, and offer appropriate levels of choice.
+Circulation, sightlines, and the placement of key elements can encourage movement, support intuitive navigation, and make desired behaviors easier to adopt.

 Confidential Client, Photography by Andrea Calo.